BryanJ1ang/chess-spring/README.md

 - Server-side game logic and validation

 ## Near Future Plans
 There's a lot of possibilities for expanding on this project.
-There are several possibilities for future improvement.
+Here are a few I have in mind:

-- Strengthening the Chess engine
+- Strengthening the Chess engine and adding multiple difficulties
-- Incorporating an opening book for users to practice different strategies (basically a list of different moves in the initial stages of a Chess game that have been deeply studied)
+- Incorporating an opening book for users to practice different strategies (essentially a list of different moves in the initial stages of a Chess game that are considered optimal)
 - User accounts, match history, and skill rating

-## Technical Notes

 ### Architecture: Strategy Design Pattern
 The main part of the game logic was constructed using the Strategy Design Pattern, allowing for each piece to have their